doneill/kotlin-multiplatform-template/README.md

-# Kotlin Multiplatform Playground
+# Kotlin Multiplatform Playground Template
-This project is for experimenting with Kotlin Multiplatform.
+This project is for experimenting with Kotlin Multiplatform

 ![kmp image](kmp-app.png)